Definition, measurement, and examples

 Define your goals

 What does success look like for your business?
 Your end goal may be the number of customers you want to acquire or target CAC.
-Be sure to also define key performance indicators (KPIs) to evaluate progress along the way, such as number of leads, traffic to your content marketing, or engagement on your social media posts.
+Be sure to also define key performance indicators (KPIs) and objectives and key resultes (OKRs) to evaluate progress along the way, such as number of leads, traffic to your content marketing, or engagement on your social media posts.

 Plan your campaign for each channel